J0shuaFernandes/gya-image-comparasion/README.md

 - it should be able to tell whether the two images are a match regardless of whether or not they're of the same size

 ## Method
-Since it is stated that the script should disregard the size of the two images while compararing them.
-The method that I have used is Scale-Invariant Feature Transform.
+Since the objective is to be able to determine whether two images contain the same object/product, regardless of whether their dimensions match, I decided to use Scale-Invariant Feature Transform.
+While

 ### RGB Tests